fabiopipitone/elasticsearch-tocsv/README.rst

   * **-dp, --disable_progressbar** *[default: False]*

     | Turn off the progressbar visualization.
-    | Set to True to simply be noticed when processes have done fetching data, without the loading progressbars.
+    | Set to True to simply be notified when processes have completed fetching data, without the loading progressbars.
     | Might be useful in case you redirect the output to a file.

   * **-e, --export_path** *[default: es_export.csv]*

-    | Path where to store the csv file.
+    | Path to save the csv file to.
 Make sure the user who's launching the script is allowed to write to that path.
     | *WARNING*: At the end of the process, unless --keep_partial is set to True, all the files with filenames "[--export_path]_process*.csv" will be removed.
-Make sure you're setting a --export_path which won't accidentally delete any other file apart from the ones created by this script.
+Make sure you're setting an --export_path which won't accidentally delete any other file apart from the ones created by this script.

   * **-ed, --ending_date** *[default: now+1000y]*